Electric Field Sensing via Rydberg Electromagnetically Induced Transparency Using Zeeman and Stark Effects: Discussion

 Next, we investigate the relationship between the screening rate and coupling power while keeping the probe power constant.
-In Fig.~\ref{fig: recovery}(c), the screening rate demonstrates a linear increase with the coupling power, maintaining fixed probe powers of 280 $\mu$W (red circles), 86 $\mu$W (blue), and 27 $\mu$W (black).
+In Fig.~\ref{fig: recovery}(c), the screening rate demonstrates a linear increase with the coupling power, maintaining probe powers of 280 $\mu$W (red circles), 86 $\mu$W (blue), and 27 $\mu$W (black).
 The brown data represent the saturation screening rate $\gamma_0$ from the inset of Fig.~\ref{fig: recovery}(b).
 The corresponding slopes are 6.2, 3.2, 2.4, and 1.2 (1/s/mW) from top to bottom.
-This observation substantiates that the screening rate of excited Rb atoms is influenced by the 780~nm probe laser and the 480~nm coupling laser.
-In principle, the 780~nm photon may not be sufficient to cause electronic transitions within the solid-state Rb metal directly.
-However, the absorption of the 780~nm light may result in localized effects.
-As the rubidium metals, encompassing both isotopes, absorb the laser, they transfer energy to the electrons, increasing their kinetic energy in the localized region.
-Consequently, free electrons can readily escape from the surface when exposed to the 480~nm photons.
-It is also the phenomenon of light-induced atom desorption (LIAD), which has been used as a tool to ﬂexible control the atomic density~\cite{Alexandrov2002,Klempt2006}.
-A short wavelength light source allows fast switching of the desired vapor pressure.
-The recovery time can be varied from 1 ms to 400 ms by adjusting the laser powers.
-Therefore, the frequency detection of Rydberg atomic electrometry can cover the extremely-low-frequency (ELF) band.
+This observation confirms that the screening rate of excited Rb atoms is influenced by the 780~nm probe laser and the 480~nm coupling laser.
+A previous remark suggested that a 780~nm photon alone may not directly induce electronic transitions in solid-state Rb metal.
+However, its absorption may create localized effects, transferring energy to electrons and increasing their kinetic energy.
+To test this, we introduce an additional laser to excite $^{85}$Rb atoms, generating more free electrons.
+This led to a shorter recovery time, confirming that additional excitation enhances charge generation and influences the screening process.
+When exposed to 480 nm photons, these energized electrons escape more easily from the surface, further enhancing the screening effect.
+By adjusting the laser powers, the recovery time can be tuned from 1 ms to 400 ms. Consequently, the detectable frequency range of Rydberg atomic electrometry extends into the extremely low-frequency (ELF) band, highlighting the role of photon-induced charge dynamics.
+Beyond the photoelectric effect, photon interactions can also influence the adsorption and desorption of atoms on the surface.
+In particular, desorbed atoms may further modify the charges by altering surface conditions and redistributing free carriers.
+This leads to an additional mechanism affecting the screening process.
+There is also a phenomenon known as light-induced atom desorption (LIAD), which is commonly used to flexibly control atomic density~\cite{Alexandrov2002,Klempt2006}.